rubocop/ruby-style-guide/README.md

   always use parentheses in the method invocation.
 For example, write `f((3 + 2) + 1)`.

-* Always run the Ruby interpreter with the `-w` option so it will warn you if you forget either of the rules above!

 * When the keys of your hash are symbols use the Ruby 1.9 hash literal syntax.